Abhishek7Nayak/cds-extraction-using-OrthoFinder-output/README.md

 ## CDS extraction

 Tools such as HyPhy, PAML can be used for performing positive selection analysis but they require a codon alignment file of the respective single copy orthologs.
-Hence, the below strategy can be used to extract the cDNA sequences using OrthoFinder results and perform further analysis.
+Hence, the below strategy can be used to extract the CDS using OrthoFinder results and perform further analysis.

-The orthgroups directory contains a file called Orthogroups_SingleCopyOrthologues.txt and also Orthogroups.tsv These two files can be used to extract the CDS sequences.
+The orthgroups directory contains a file called Orthogroups_SingleCopyOrthologues.txt and also Orthogroups.tsv These two files can be used to extract the CDS.

 ```
 $ i=$(cat Orthogroups_SingleCopyOrthologues.txt | xargs )